simpulton/terraform-quickstart/terraform-getting-started.md

 - How to create infrastructure using Terraform
 - How to destroy infrastructure using Terraform

-To create infrastructure with dynamic input variables, continue to [Define Input Variables tutorial](https://learn.hashicorp.com/tutorials/terraform/aws-variables?in=terraform/aws-get-started).
+To create infrastructure with dynamic input variables, continue to the [Define Input Variables tutorial](https://learn.hashicorp.com/tutorials/terraform/aws-variables?in=terraform/aws-get-started).